12 Customizing Graphs

 A few things to note:

-- By default, new, blank 2D graphs are created from the ORIGIN.otp template.
+- By default, new, blank 2D graphs are created from the ORIGIN.otpu template.
 Other graph windows use different templates, saved with a set of customizations pertinent to a specific template.

 - To view system or custom graph templates, click Plot (workbook or matrix should be active) and under Templates, choose User or System Templates.

 - You can save a graph template anywhere and with any name that you like -- it does not need to be saved with the name of a system template.
-However, by saving your templates to your User Files Folder, they will be collected in one, easily-remembered place.
+However, by saving your templates to your User Files Folder, they will be collected in one, easily-remembered place and from there, they can easily be transferred to your new User Files Folder when you upgrade your Origin software.

 Themes and Copy/Paste Format